 The National Referral Mechanism (NRM) is a framework for identifying and recording victims of human trafficking or modern slavery - and for ensuring they receive the appropriate support.

-A referral to the NRM by the police means a suspected offence (or offences) under the Modern Slavery Act has been committed, and that the first steps needed to safeguard victims are being put in place.
+A referral to the NRM by the police means a person is suspected or believed to be a potential victim of modern slavery or human trafficking and that some of the first steps needed to safeguard victims are being put in place.
 Other agencies, such as local authorities, are also able to make NRM referrals which are also notified to police.

 The NRM does not itself result in modern slavery investigation but seeks to support the victim.
 Investigation is the role of the police.

 The support services available to victims through the NRM process include:

 - Advice on immigration and legal rights and services

 - Guidance on education, training, and employment

 - A minimum 45-day ‘reflection period' when a person cannot be removed from the UK.
 The recovery period is intended to give the victim time to recover and escape the influence of traffickers and/or to take an informed decision on cooperating with the authorities